Geriatric Horse Care

 - Difficulty chewing

 - Recurrent choke

 - Long fibers or grain in the feces

 Older horses have a tendency to become arthritic.
 Diagnosing arthritis by a veterinarian first requires the horse owner knowing the clinical signs, such as stiffness or lameness.
-There are multiple treatment options available, and working with your veterinarian in the initial stages of arthritis can help prevent invasive treatment options.
+There are many treatment options available, and working with your veterinarian in the initial stages of arthritis can help prevent more invasive treatment options.

 Neoplasia is the formation of growths, and the risk increases with age.
 Squamous cell carcinoma tumors or growths may form along the eyes, prepuce and stomach.
 Other forms of neoplasia are melanomas, lymphoma and adenocarcinoma.
-If you have a gray horse with melanoma, it may be eligible for our equine melanoma vaccine clinical trial.

 - Hirsuitism and poor hair coat